Western betrayal: Beginning of World War II, 1939

 On the eve of the Second World War, the Polish government tried to buy as much armaments as it could and was asking for arms loans from Britain and France.
-As a result of that in the summer of 1939 Poland placed orders for 160 French Morane-Saulnier M.S.406 fighters, and for and 111 British airplanes (100 light bombers Fairey Battle, 10 Hurricanes, and 1 Spitfire).
+As a result of that in the summer of 1939 Poland placed orders for 160 French Morane-Saulnier M.S.406 fighters, and for 111 British airplanes (100 light bombers Fairey Battle, 10 Hurricanes, and 1 Spitfire).
 Although some of these planes had been shipped to Poland before 1 September 1939, none took part in combat.
 Shipments were interrupted due to the outbreak of war.
 The total amount of the loan from British government was also much smaller than asked for.
 Britain agreed to lend 8 million pounds, but Poland was asking for 60 million.

 Upon the invasion of Poland by Nazi Germany in September 1939, after giving Germany an ultimatum on 1 September, Britain and France declared war on Germany on 3 September, and a British naval blockade of Germany was initiated.
 General Gort was appointed commander of the British Expeditionary Force (BEF), and placed under the command of French General Gamelin of the North-eastern Theatre of Operations, as agreed before the war.
 On 4 September, an RAF raid against German warships in harbour was conducted, and the BEF began its shipment to France.

-The German forces reached Warsaw on 8 September, and on 14 September, Marshal Rydz-Śmigły ordered Polish forces to withdraw to the Romanian Bridgehead.
+The German forces reached Warsaw on 8 September, and on 14 September, Marshal Edward Rydz-Śmigły ordered Polish forces to withdraw to the Romanian Bridgehead.
 On 17 September, the Soviet Union invaded Poland, and Polish Army in the field was effectively defeated before the divisions of the BEF could arrive in France.
 The first two BEF divisions, which took their place in the French line and change of command, on 3 October, and two further BEF divisions took their place in the French line on 12 October.